grace-notes/website/contents/topics/claudius.md

 scandal of whose lewdness resounded throughout the empire, and of whom a great satirist, then living, has said, perhaps without a hyperbole,

-Et lassata viris, necdum satiata, recessit.–Juvenal, Sat.
+*Et lassata viris, necdum satiata, recessit.*–Juvenal, Sat.
 VI.

 It has been already observed, that Claudius was entirely governed by his freedmen; a class of retainers which enjoyed a great share of favor and